William Blandowski: Legacy

 In his account of the expedition, Blandowski states that he brought back to Melbourne 28 boxes and parcels, of about 16,000 specimens, registered under 2000 different number and travelled about 1300 miles.
-During this expedition, Blandowski made efforts to document the everyday activities of Indigenous people, as well as dramatic conflicts and rituals, he also developed close relationships with Aborigines and was sympathetic to their situation.
+During this expedition, Blandowski made efforts to document the everyday activities of Indigenous people, as well as dramatic conflicts and rituals, he also developed close relationships with the local Aboriginal people and was sympathetic to their situation.

 In the early 21st century revived interest in Blandowski's explorations has generated discussion on the provenance of the sketches and illustrations attributed to him.
 His early sketches drawn while he was in South Australia, reveal he had little skill as an artist.
 During the Blandowski Expedition, Krefft was employed as an artist and made hundreds of drawings of the specimens gathered and the environment and people they encountered, these drawings are highly nuanced and capture in fine detail the images he is recording.

 When he was back in Melbourne, Blandowski employed James Redaway to create engravings of some of the drawings, and in Germany Gustav Mützel also created illustrations and etchings.
 In 1862 he published Australia in Australien in 142 Photographischen Abbildungen, a pamphlet illustrated by Gustav Mützel about his experiences in Australia, with different sections dealing with Indigenous culture, economy, activities, initiation ceremonies, combat, sickness and death.
 In this work Blandowski does not attribute the drawings to Krefft, and this has created some of the confusion about attribution of the works.
 What is known is that in many cases the final works were either taken from photographs, turned into etchings and then photographed again, or were originally sketches that became etchings.
 In all cases the works were enhanced using the artistic conventions of the time.

 He is commemorated in a genus of marine fish (Blandowskius), and of the Murray River perches (Blandowskiella).

 Death

-He was committed to a lunatic asylum in Bunzlau (now Bolesławiec) in 1873, and died there in 1878.
+Blandowski was committed to the Provincial Mental Asylum in Bunzlau (now Bolesławiec) in 1873.
+He died there, of an "obstruction of the bowels", on 18 December 1878.